how writing can help you learn and think better

 Without writing, we wouldn’t have theories and their applications; without theory and the ability to communicate those theories effectively, we wouldn’t have the world we live in today.

-If reading is a method of consuming information, then writing is how we solidify our understanding of the information consumed.
+If reading or listening are methods of consuming information, then writing is how we solidify our understanding of the information consumed.
 So, if you want to become a better learner and thinker, you first need to learn how to leverage writing as a tool to help you.

 Why writing can help you become a better learner